-INPUT REPORTS PERTAINING TO OFFICE AUTOMATION AND THE OFFICE OF THE FUTURE
+INPUT REPORTS PERTAINING TO OFFICE AUTOMATION AND THE "OFFICE OF THE FUTURE"

-- Office of the future: Opportunities for Service companies (December 1979). - Mass Storage and Other Peripheral Devices (December 1979). - Image Processing Systems (April 1980). - Data Communications Considerations for New On-line Systems (May 1980). - Personal Computers in Large Companies (September 1980). - The Impact of Minicomputers and distributed Data Processing Networks in the 1980s (September 1980). - Communication services for digital information: User Networks and Needs (November 1980). - Managing the Integration of Office Automation (November 1980).
+Office-of-the-Future: Opportunities for Service Companies (December 1979).
+Mass Storage and Other Peripheral Devices (December 1979).
+Image Processing Systems (April 1980).
+Data Communications Considerations for New On-line Systems (May 1980) Personal Computers in Large Companies (September 1980).
+The Impact of Minicomputers and Distributed Data Processing Networks in the 1980s (September 1980).
+Communication Services for Digital Information: User Networks and Needs (November 1980) Managing the Integration of Office Automation (November 1980).
+Changing Economics in the Information Organization (March 1981).
+New Storage Systems and Their Implications (August 1981) Improving Management Effectiveness Through Decision Support Systems (September 1981).
+Information Services in 1990 (September 1981).
+Personal Computer User Analysis (October 1981).
+New Direction in Local Networking (December 1981).
+The Impact of Communications Development on Remote Computing Services (December 1981).
+Computer Output Services (February 1982).

-- That report considered the concept of the "office of the future" sufficiently important to be the subject of this 1980 Management Issue Report. - This Management Issue Report will address the following topics: - The current status of office automation. - The emerging technology that will mold the "office of the future's" development. - A forecast of the characteristics of the "office of the future." - The expected effects of the "office of the future" on both the organization and the people within it.
+- The current status of office automation.

+- The emerging technology that will mold the "office of the future's" development. - A forecast of the characteristics of the "office of the future." - The expected effects of the "office of the future" on both the organization and the people within it.